visionect/assignments/frontend/food/README.md

 You can choose your tech stack (angular/vue/react), but we prefer react.

+## Extra

+Not necessary but appreciated:

+1. the web app shows a list of recently searched recipes and save the list to local storage and retrieve it again when the web app reloads,
+2. user can star the recipe.
+The star is saved and later restored from local storage and shown below the recipe search box.

 ### Submission

 The final solution should be submitted in a form of a git repository or a compressed archive to your recruiter.
 The final solution must also contain clear instructions how to compile the webapp, any extras (e.g. code comments) are appretiated.